BEASTS OF LEGEND

 Credit: K. Mitch Hodge

 When it comes to unique combinations, Greek sirens take a special place.
 We're talking about a woman's head and torso fused with a bird's body.
-But this is not the creepiest part.
+But this isn’t the creepiest part.

-The tale of Odysseus , renowned for resisting the sirens' enchanting song, is a well-known example.
-He cleverly tied himself to the mast of his ship to experience the song but not succumb to it .
+In Greek mythology, these evil creatures that live near the sea are said to use their voices to tempt sailors.
+The tale of Odysseus, renowned for resisting the sirens' enchanting song, is a well-known example.
+He cleverly tied himself to the mast of his ship to experience the song but not succumb to it.
 Then, he instructed his crew to plug their ears with wax, ensuring they would not be seduced by the sirens.

 Kraken